-For those wanting a more integrated running watch that syncs with an iPhone, an Apple Watch can definitely do the trick.
+For those wanting a more integrated running watch that syncs with an iPhone, the Apple Watch Series 7 can definitely do the trick.
 It can track your distance and speed through apps like Runkeeper, and can also sync with the music, messaging, and calls on your phone.
 It’s definitely a more expensive option, but it’s a great all-in-one splurge for your favorite runner that they’ll definitely wear all the time.

 Bluetooth headphones are the new trend in music, and running is no exception.
 Aftershokz Bluetooth Headphones are specifically designed for runners!
 As no-slip wireless headphones for runners, the Aftershokz are a fantastic way for runners to avoid wires and listen to their favorite pump up songs while running, and are a great running gift to upgrade from traditional headphones.